Overview of Pregnancy Symptoms vs PMS Symptoms

 Symptom #2: Breast Pain

-During early pregnancy, a woman’s breast may feel sensitive, sore, or tender to the touch and may also become fuller as well as heavier.
+During early pregnancy, a woman’s breasts may feel sensitive, sore, or tender to the touch and may also become fuller as well as heavier.
 This phenomenon usually occurs one or two weeks after conception, and can last for sometime as your progesterone levels rise because of pregnancy.

 Breast tissue, especially in the outer areas, may feel bumpy and dense.
 During this time, women may experience breast fullness and tenderness with a heavy, dull pain.
 The pain later subsides during or after their period as their progesterone levels decrease.